cointop-sh/cointop/README.md

   - A: Run cointop with the `--only-table` flag.

     <img width="880" alt="table view only" src="https://user-images.githubusercontent.com/168240/60208658-b0387e80-980d-11e9-8819-8039fb11218f.png" />

+- Q: How do I toggle the table to go fullscreen?

+  - A: Press <kbd>\\</kbd> to toggle the table fullscreen mode.

 - Q: How can I hide the top marketbar?